robbymeals/wheels/README.md

 ### The Logistic-Regression-with-Gradient-Descent Project

-When I need to learn some of a new programming language for work or whatever, One of the things I like to do is write up a quick and dirty implementation of logistic regression with simple gradient descent, from scratch.
+When I need to learn some of a new programming language for work or whatever, one of the things I like to do is write up a quick and dirty implementation of logistic regression with simple gradient descent, from scratch.

 This exercise is often enough to learn the pieces of the language I will